top of page

 He graduated from Kimball Union Academy, a private boarding school in Meriden, New Hampshire, and continued on to the University of Central Florida, where he majored in journalism.
 It was during his sophomore year at UCF that Steven developed a passion for Israel and the Middle East.

 Steven was a courageous and adventurous freelance journalist, passionate about reporting news through the eyes of people in conflict-torn areas.
-Inspired by his grandmother's experience, and working from some of the most dangerous regions of the world, he wove together stories of average individuals and families simply trying to survive, trying to make an impact on others, and trying to find hope in a world of festering darkness.
+Inspired by his grandmother's Holocaust experience, and working from some of the most dangerous regions of the world, he wove together stories of average individuals and families simply trying to survive, trying to make an impact on others, and trying to find hope in a world of festering darkness.
 He became known as "the voice for the voiceless."

 While he had worked for ABC News affiliates in Israel and Jordan, Steven’s career really began to take off during the Arab Spring.
-He worked for TimeThe Jerusalem Post, The Christian Science Monitor, The National InterestThe Media LineWorld Affairs, and Foreign Policy, and his reports appeared on CNN and Fox News.
+He worked for TimeThe Jerusalem Post, The Christian Science Monitor, The National InterestThe Media LineWorld Affairs, and Foreign Policy, and he appeared on CNN and Fox News.

 On August 4, 2013, after crossing the Syrian border from Turkey, Steven was kidnapped, along with several others, near Aleppo by militants from the Islamic State in Iraq and Syria (ISIS).
+He remained a hostage for over a year, and was tortured.

 Steven went to great lengths to hide his Jewish faith and dual US/Israeli citizenships during his captivity, which even during his work brought an extra element of danger.
 In September 2013, he feigned illness so that he could secretly observe the Jewish fast day of Yom Kippur.
 His family, friends, the Israeli government and previous employers also went to great lengths to keep his Jewish faith and Israeli citizenship a secret from ISIS, fearing harm would come to him if this information went public.